The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-\textbf{Inconsistent results in the literature.} While there has been a clear consensus in previous literature regarding manual labor occupations, we have identified four types of occupations for which consensus has been so far lacking.
+While there has been a clear consensus in previous literature regarding manual labor occupations, we have identified four types of occupations for which consensus has been so far lacking.
 These categories include: occupations requiring basic and non-specialized skills; occupations requiring high skills and interpersonal interaction-based occupations; those where tasks are replaced by AI-enhanced hardware; and those involving extensive data analysis and processing.